 Know Exactly Where Your Business Financials Stand With NetSuite

 An insolvent business can’t fulfill its financial obligations.
-This state is often temporary, but if the conditions that led to insolvency are left unaddressed, the business can wind up in bankruptcy.
-Many of the factors that can lead to insolvency are within the business’s control — for example, a keenly aware company can avoid making poor cash management decisions, helping it stay solvent.
+This state is often temporary, but if the conditions that led to insolvency remain unaddressed, the business can wind up in bankruptcy.
+Many of the factors that lead to insolvency are within the business’s control; for example, a keenly aware company can avoid poor cash management decisions, helping it stay solvent.
 Meanwhile, the right finance and accounting software can help companies monitor their financial performance in real-time, making it easier to prevent insolvency.

 Insolvency FAQs